There are 3 building control authorities on the Isle of Man.

 - access and facilities for people with disabilities, and

 - Preventing waste, undue consumption, misuse and contamination of water.

-What building work is controlled by the regulations?
+Building work that is controlled by the regulations

 - the erection or extension of a building